flavioalves/learn-chaincode/README.md

 ### Query

-Next, let's query the chaincode for the value of `hello_world`, the key we set with the `Init` function.
+Next, let's query the chaincode for the value of `user_info`, the key we set with the `Init` function.

 - Create a POST request like the example below.